 Controlling the consumption of your indoor energy use is simple with a programmable thermostat.
 Set your thermostat to be on only when you are actually in your home.

-Also, program your thermostat for extended run-cycles.
-While this does not necessary prevent problems, it can help reduce humidity in your Mobile area home.
-This can provide a more comfortable environment, in addition to keep mold spores from growing in your home.
+Another tip is to program your thermostat for lengthier run-cycles.
+While this does not necessary prevent problems, it can help lower humidity in your Mobile area home.
+This can offer a more comfortable environment, in addition to keep mold spores from developing in your home.

 Keep Pests at Bay

-Most outdoor A/C units rest on a concrete slab or other platform, giving them a level base of operation.
+The majority of outdoor A/C units rest on a concrete slab or other platform, allowing them a level base of operation.
 However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, impacting the performance of the air conditioner.
-Every now and then, look at your outdoor component to make sure that the base continues to stay level.
+Every now and then, look at your outdoor component to ensure that the base continues to stay level.

-Naturally, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner running smoothly.
-Call to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
-By following these simple tips, you may be able to decrease the chance of several common A/C problems and have a stress-free and climate controlled home all summer.
+Naturally, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner functioning well.
+Make sure to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
+Keeping these tips in mind, you may be able to decrease the chance of several common A/C problems and have a stress-free and climate controlled home all summer.